Ring of Kerry, Ireland: Best Things to Do – Top Picks

 Discover Kenmare’s Heritage and Stone Circle

-Kenmare, with its population of approximately 2,400 residents, is a must-visit town known for its heritage and old-world charm6.
+Kenmare, with its population of approximately 2,400 residents, is a must-visit town known for its heritage and old-world charm.
 This picturesque village is home to the Kenmare Stone Circle, a Bronze Age relic that offers a glimpse into ancient Irish culture.
 The circle, made up of 15 stones, is one of the largest in southwest Ireland.

 Uncover the Magic of Sneem and Its Coastal Charm

-Next, head to the coastal village of Sneem, where the population is under 300 residents6.
+Next, head to the coastal village of Sneem, where the population is under 300 residents.
 This charming spot is known for its unique attractions, including a coral beach and the mythic “way the fairies went” stone structure.
 Sneem’s Gaelic lore-inspired landmarks add a touch of magic to your journey.

 “The blend of history and nature in these villages is truly captivating.”